chacorp/NFS/README.md

 ## 3. Inference
 We provide a jupyter notebook for the inference. `notebook/NFS_inference.ipynb`. \
 We also provide a jupyter notebook for NFR inference. `notebook/NFR_inference.ipynb`
+NOTE: requres pretrained model... will be uploaded soon... !

 ## 4. Training
 After the data preparation, you can train your own model by using bash file `train.sh` as below: